B-Roux/notebook/Arch-VMwarePlayer-setup.md

    4. Test your internet connection with `ping github.com`.
 You should start recieving back data.
 If this happens, you can stop the process by pressing ctrl+c.
 If this returns an error, you can try running `systemctl status dhcpcd` to see what's happening to the service.
 Try waiting 10 more seconds for it to start up, then try again.
 If this still leads to an error, check the network adapter in the VM settings and make sure it is both connected and set to connect at power-on.

-9. Reboot to make sure everything works: `exit` then `reboot`.
-10. Log back into 'root' with the password you made previously.
+## Step 7: Check if it Works
+Reboot to make sure everything works: `exit` then `reboot`, then log back into 'root' with the password you made previously.
+Try `ping github.com` to make sure the DCHP client daemon is running.
+Please refer to [**Step 6.7.4**](#step-6-configuration) if there are any errors.
+If everything works, congratulations!
+You've just installed Arch.

+# Part 3: Securing the System

 <!--Footnotes-->